There is little success where there is little laughter - Andrew Carnegie

 Lower ability pupils who are not able to successfully complete Functional Skills courses study OCR Life and Living Skills modules.
 These modules are more focused on specific skills areas than the more academically demanding Functional Skills qualifications.
 OCR L&LS modules feature a 10 stage Achievement Continuum working towards Entry 1.
 OCR Life & Living Skills modules are also available to provide for all our pupils accreditation in a wide range of vocational subjects featured within our Post 16 programme.

-Please CLICK HERE for a printable version of our post 16 curriculum.
+Please CLICK HERE for a printable versions of our post 16 curriculum.

-Please do not hesitate to contact our Deputy Head Mr Richard Malir if you require further information.
+Please do not hesitate to contact our Head of Post 16 Margaret Allwood if you require further information.

 Post 16 at Beechcliffe School is the equivalent to most secondary schools’ sixth forms but is a three-year programme, catering for year 12,13 and 14.
 This means that most of our students do not leave until the end of the academic year of their 19th birthday.